Virtakuono/thuwalguide/README.md

 arabic signs, in which case an arabic-sounding pseudonym that best describes the ambience of the restaurant in question has been assigned.

+##Al Hamad restaurant

+Also formerly known as the ZamZam restaurant.
+Word of mouth says that the name got changed as the former owner tragically passed away.
+If this is true, Al Hamad restaurant does honor to the old traditions set forth by the ZamZam.
+Food is as good as ever and despite the apparent language barrier, ordering is easy and delivery fast.
+They even have a cabinet on the side where westerners can enjoy their food with their womenfolk in peace.
+Especially the lamb curry, biryani and daal are recommended.
+A spicy meal of curry and naan costs around 15 SAR.

 ##The Turkey resteurant.

 The turkey resteurant is a neat hole-in-the wall in